ArkEcosystem/AIPs/AIPS/aip-18.md

 New protocol:
 - `lifetime` is removed from protocol together with above rule 3.
-- Address is derived from a combination of committing public keys, removing the need of the owner's public key `base58_check(version + ripemd160(sha256(concat(min, pk1, ..., pkn))))`.
-- when creating a multisign address, there is no need to publish publickeys, the wallet can start to receive funds on the created address
-- in order to remove funds, the first transaction should contain: `min` and (`pk1`, ..., `pkn`) as an asset.
-Part of the validating process is to be able to match the address with this provided asset.
-Ordering of pk is important.
+- The sender's wallet is no longer modified, instead a multi signature registration creates a new wallet
+- The multi signature wallet's public key `pkms` is derived as follows:
+    - create a public key from the seed `hex(min)`
+    - add together all public keys (`concat(pkMin + pk1 + ... + pkn)`)
+    - the order of public keys is not important
+- The multi signature address is then derived as usual `base58_check(version + hash160(pkms))`
+- In order to remove funds, outgoing transactions have to be signed by `min` participants
-- the signatures scheme is the combo (i, Si) (i being the index of the pki in the multisign), so it is fast to verify against the right Pk
+- The signatures scheme is the combo (i, Si) (`i` being the index of the ith public key in the multi signature asset), so it is fast to verify against the right Pk
-- technically the multisign asset is needed only once, so no need to send for subsequent transactions.
+- In theory n-of-n multi signature wallets can leverage the `MuSig` algorithm making it possible to hide all participants (a sophisticated ritual)